 - ¼ cup (27 g) skinned almonds, whole or slivered

 - ¼ cup (46 g) long grain brown rice

 - Put 2 cups (473 ml) of the water in a 4-cup (946-ml) sealable glass container along with the oats, almonds, rice and cinnamon.
 Soak overnight or between 8 to 24 hours.

 - Once the soaking time is up, remove the cinnamon sticks and pour the mixture into a blender.

 - Blend for 1 to 2 minutes or until most of the particles have broken down.

-Please note that the first prize as-is contains non-vegan books.
-However if you do win first prize just send a note to Colleen that you want the vegan books and I will make sure those get mailed to you ; )
+*Please note that the first prize contains non-vegan books.
+If you do win first prize just send a note to Colleen detailing that you want the vegan books.
+I will make sure those get mailed to you ; )

 a Rafflecopter giveaway